ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

     - `far_year`
     - `near_year`
 - [ ] Run [model_feature report](https://github.com/ccao-data/model-condo-avm/blob/master/reports/model_features/model_features.qmd) via GitHub Actions.
-  - Pay attention to any changes to or from NA values and key features such as schools, location (neighborhood, x-y coordinates), and characteristics (sq footage, rooms)
+  - Pay attention to any changes to or from NA values and key features such as schools, location (neighborhood, x-y coordinates), and characteristics (square footage, number of rooms)
 - [ ] Run the model and update DVC hashes to represent the newly ingested data.
 This must be done with a local run rather than GitHub Actions.
 This involves both pushing the DVC changes through `dvc push` as well as noting the changed values in the `params.yaml` file.
 See this pull request for updated [params](https://github.com/ccao-data/model-condo-avm/pull/125/changes).

 ---

-# Post- Modeling Checklist
+# Post-Modeling Checklist

 ## High priority

-High priority tasks must be completed before the model deadlines:
+High priority tasks must be completed before the model deadlines.

 ### Res model